-This is a good example of why you need to watch the daily newspapers.
-Your newspaper reading will be very interesting if you understand Bible prophecy.
-You will begin to realize, from now on, what is the significance of the massive arms purchases by Middle Eastern countries from weapon-producing countries like North Korea, China, Russia, and the U.S.
+This is a good example of why you need to keep up with world news.
+The news will be very interesting if you understand biblical prophecy.
+You will begin to realize, from now on, the significance of the massive arms purchases by Middle Eastern countries from weapon-producing countries like North Korea, China, Russia, and the U.S.

 Presently, the whole Islamic world in the Middle East and North Africa is being enveloped by a wave of resurgent Islamic fundamentalism.
 Islamic fundamentalist insurgencies, funded by rogue states and terrorist organizations, are trying to destabilize the moderate, Western-leaning, secular regimes currently in power, and are seeking to replace them with a unified, resuscitated Islamic caliphate (empire)—the prophesied “king of the South.”
 The final leader over these reinvigorated Muslim nations will be a tremendously powerful religiopolitical false Messiah or “Mahdi” who will draw his power from a confederation of those nations.
 He will provoke the key events written in Daniel 11, which must occur before the return of Jesus Christ to this earth.